Ring of Kerry Itinerary

 (9 miles from Staigue Fort)

 There is much to do at the Derrynane National Historic Park.
-Onsite visitors can tour the Derrynane House and Gardens (which was the family home of Irish leader Daniel O’Connell).
+Onsite visitors can tour the Derrynane House and Gardens (the family home of Irish leader Daniel O’Connell).
 Nearby, there is a 1.5-mile white sand beach to discover.
-The adjacent Abbey Island has stone ruins and an evocative cemetery that can be reached by foot at low tide.
+The adjacent Abbey Island has stone ruins and a cemetery that can be reached by foot at low tide.

 Stop 7: Waterville